tdongsi/SqlTests/octopress/source/_posts/2016_02_Algorithm/2016-02-28-tutorial-bit-manipulation.markdown

 6. How would you determine if the system is big-endian or little-endian.
 7. Isolate the right-most 1 bit in `x`.
 8. Hamming Weight of an integer (Hamming distance).
+9. Java: Write a function to calculate the absolute value of a 32-bit integer without branching.

 <!--more-->